renaissance-publishing/renaissance/content/chapters/18-races.md

   - Claws: Gremlins have small claws, which are useful both as weapons and for grip while climbing.
 Their claws are wielded with Unarmed Combat (Natural Weapons), deal 1d10+1+DB DV and have AP -1.

-      - Much like cats, Gremlins also kneed with their claws; though this is for them a sign of great affection, other races often find it painful.
+      - Much like cats, Gremlins also kneed with their claws; though for them this is a sign of great affection, other races often find it painful.

-  - Poor Vision: Goblins have poor vision.
+  - Poor Vision: Gremlins have poor vision.
 Visual perception checks are made at -20.

 ### Raptors